Unbreakable Kimmy Schmidt: Synopsis

 Kimmy Schmidt (Ellie Kemper) was in eighth grade when she was kidnapped by Reverend Richard Wayne Gary Wayne (Jon Hamm).
 He held Kimmy and three other women captive for 15 years in an underground bunker and convinced them that a nuclear apocalypse had left them the sole survivors of humanity.

 In the first season, the women are rescued, and go on to appear on the Today Show in New York City.
 After the show, Kimmy decides she doesn't want to return to Indiana or be seen as a victim, so she starts a new life in New York City.
-Roaming around the city, she comes across landlady Lillian Kaushtupper (Carol Kane), who offers Kimmy a chance to room with Titus Andromedon (Tituss Burgess) in her downstairs apartment.
+Roaming around the city, she comes across landlady Lillian Kaushtupper (Carol Kane), who offers Kimmy a chance to room with aspiring actor Titus Andromedon (Tituss Burgess) in her downstairs apartment.
 However, to get the apartment, Kimmy has to find a job.
 When she tries to get a job at a nearby candy store, she sees a boy stealing candy.
 She pursues him back to his home and encounters his mother, Jacqueline Voorhees (Jane Krakowski), a Manhattan trophy wife, who mistakes her for a nanny, and whom Kimmy mistakes as someone trapped in a cult.
 Jacqueline hires Kimmy as a nanny for her 10-year-old son.
-As Season 1 continues, Kimmy falls in love with Dong (Ki Hong Lee), a Vietnamese man from her G.E.D. class; goes to court to testify against the Reverend, and discovers how the world has changed in the 15 years she was held captive.
+As Season 1 continues, Kimmy falls in love with Dong (Ki Hong Lee), a Vietnamese man from her G.E.D. class; encourages Jacqueline to leave her cheating husband; helps Titus rediscover his dreams of stardom; goes to court to testify against the Reverend, and discovers how the world has changed in the 15 years she was held captive.

 In the second season, Kimmy is sick of working for Jacqueline and gets a job at a year-round Christmas store and then as an Uber driver.
-She tries to get over Dong, who enters a green card marriage with another G.E.D. student and is eventually deported.
-As Kimmy tries to move on, so do Titus and Jacqueline, who both find boyfriends.
-Titus begins dating construction worker Mikey Politano (Mike Carlsen) and Jacqueline begins dating lawyer Russ Snyder (David Cross).
-Jacqueline also goes back to her Native American heritage and decides to take down the Washington Redskins, who her boyfriend's father happens to own.
+She tries to get over Dong, who enters a green card marriage with a much older G.E.D. student and is eventually deported.
+As Kimmy tries to move on, so do Titus and Jacqueline.
+Titus begins dating newly out construction worker Mikey Politano (Mike Carlsen) and Jacqueline attempts to adjust to life without a wealthy husband and returns to her Native American heritage, devoting herself to force the Washington Redskins to change their name.
+She begins dating socially awkward lawyer Russ Snyder (David Cross) after she realizes that his family, who despise him, own the Redskins.
 Kimmy reunites with Gretchen and Cyndee to save them from joining another cult and getting married on television, respectively.
 When Season 2 ends, Titus leaves to be a performer on a cruise and Lillian protests the invasion of hipsters in her neighborhood, while Kimmy makes amends with her mother (Lisa Kudrow) after advice from her therapist (Tina Fey) before receiving a phone call from the Reverend in prison, telling her that they need to get a divorce.